-Here are some suggestions for making small changes to your nutrition or physical activity plan in the new year:
+Here are some suggestions for making small changes to your nutrition or physical activity plan:

 - Start the day with a balanced breakfast to give yourself more energy and prevent over eating later in the day.

 - Eat small, frequent meals and snacks every 3-4 hours throughout the day in order to keep your metabolism and energy levels up.

 - Drink more decaffeinated beverages to boost hydration.

 - Aim for 5 servings of vegetables and fruits per day.

 - Bring along nutrient dense snacks (yogurt, dried fruit, granola bars, baby carrots) to have ready if you get hungry between meals.